MaxMcKelvey/TicTacToe-2/README.md

 ## Actual Implementation

-I followed through with my hypothetical recursive approach.
-It worked ...
+I followed through with the recursive approach, and it worked as intended.
+However there were a few challenges I encountered.
+Notably I had to ensure that the user couldn't select cells that were unavailable for a variety of reasons.
+I solved this problem by using a series of guarding statements in the handleClick function, preventing unwanted user input.

 Developing this program took me about two hours.
 If I were to continue development, I would make a few changes.